longhike/covid-data-app/README.md

 ## Description

-A user interface for global COVID-19 data, by which a researcher can input a date and receive in a table the data for said date (confirmed, recovered, deaths) from Johns Hopkins University.'
+A user interface for global COVID-19 data, by which a researcher can input a date and receive in a table the data for said date (confirmed, recovered, deaths) from Johns Hopkins University.

 UPDATES TO COME:
 1. search by date and country interface